joshua-p-williams/svg-animated-puppet/README.md

 sudo reboot
 ```

+## Connecting External Peripherals

+The puppet will push 3.3 volts on `RELAY_PIN` *(default is 21 on the pi)* when the countdown sequence is active.
+This is used to power a relay, such as the [Power Switch Tail](https://www.adafruit.com/product/2935), which can be used to run external lighting, etc..
+To change the pin used specify a the pin you wish to use in the `RELAY_PIN` environment variable in the `.env` file.

+Refer to the [GPIO Documentation](https://www.raspberrypi.org/documentation/usage/gpio/) for pin locations on your raspberry pi.

 ## Maintenance / Upgrading

 The puppet is configured with `ssh` access so you can perform maintenance on the bot app remotely at a later time.
 After connecting to the bot via the wifi access point, you can connect an ethernet cable to an internet connected network and run the following.